 - Students must maintain a cumulative GPA of 3.0 or higher.

-Qualitative standard of maximum time frame defined by program of study.
+Quantitative standard of maximum time frame defined by program of study.

 - Master's and Doctoral candidates must complete their degree within 150% of the number of credit hours required for their program of study.
 The majority of BYU Master's programs require 30 hours, while Doctorate programs require 45 hours.

 Annual Review of SAP